GX Jupitter-Larsen: As a conceptual artist

-Underlying all of Jupitter-Larsen's work's a peculiar mix of aesthetic and conceptual obsessions, particularly entropy and decay, professional wrestling, and a self-created lexicon consisting mainly of personalized units of measurement such as polywave, the totimorphous, and the xylowave.
+Larsen's music focuses on themes of entropy and decay, professional wrestling, and personalized units of measurement such as polywave, the totimorphous, and the xylowave.
 In 1985, Jupitter-Larsen invented his own number system.
-Jupitter-Larsen says his transexpansion numeral unit (TNU) explore the distance & separateness in between linear counting locations that do not neighbor each other.
-When arranged in order, the TNUs form a spiral around the standard linear numbers.
-If one assumes that each individual linear number is a particular location along a counting order, then each individual TNU would be the distance between two selected linear number locations.
-Where the TNUs have been placed is unimportant.
-What is important is that anyone can make up their own personal numbers to symbolize any numeral interrelationship that Jupitter-Larsen's do not.
-Instead of a way of doing arithmetic, what you end up with here is an emotional & philosophical barometer.
-The base TNU is I (pronounced a) which is located in between 1&4 but not 2&3.

 As a performance artist

 In an article entitled "30 Years of the Haters" which appears in the premiere issue of the magazine As Loud as Possible a number of early performances by Jupitter-Larsen are listed.
 In most of these performances, enacted during the 1980s and 90s, whole audiences were led by inside agitators to actually ruin or destroy the venues that the performances were taking place.
 However a number of Jupitter-Larsen performance art events that are mentioned in numerous issues of the 1980s mail art zine KS are often non-confrontational projects.
 Such as the artist counting garbage cans while walking down a street by himself.
 His latest performance piece entitled "Loud Luggage / Booming Baggage", first performed in 2010, has The Haters operating amplified suitcases, shaking and banging them about till the luggage eventually breaks.